pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 # Q5.
 Which lines of the Poem inspire courage and confidence in the fisher men? explain.
-Ans: The Poem "Coromandel fisher's" by Sarojini Naidu inspire corog and confidence in the fisher men through It's visit protrayel of their daily lives and there relationship with the sea:
+Ans: The Poem "**Coromandel fisher's**" by *Sarojini Naidu* inspire corog and confidence in the fisher men through It's visit protrayel of their daily lives and there relationship with the sea:

 a) "lines inspireing courage and confidence": "Rise, brother, rise the wakening skies Prayer to the morning lights" In the opening line acts as a Powerfull call to action, urging that the fishermen to start their day with a sence of purpose and divience blessing.